graphql-aspnet/graphql-aspnet.github.io/docs/types/list-non-null.md

 ## Runtime Type Validation

-When executing a query and resolving a field, should one of your graph methods (or even your object properties) not return data conforming to the type expression that's defined for it, GraphQL will reject the data.
+When executing a query and resolving a field, should one of your action methods (or even your object properties) not return data conforming to the type expression that's defined for it, GraphQL will reject the data.
 The value is set to null and an error is registered in the response for the field in question.
 The runtime will not attempt to resolve any referenced child fields for a rejected value.

 If the rejected field does not allow nulls, the error is propagated up to its parent, which is then also set to null.
 If that parent field can't return a null value the error continues up the chain until it reaches a field that can be null or the entire field collection is nulled out. \[Spec § [6.4.4](https://graphql.github.io/graphql-spec/October2021/#sec-Errors-and-Non-Nullability)\]